wladradchenko/wunjo.wladradchenko.ru/README.md

 - **Speech Synthesis:** Effortlessly convert text into human-like speech.
 - **Voice Cloning:** Clone voices from provided audio files or directly record your voice within the app for real-time cloning.
-- **Multilingual Support:** Currently supports English for voice cloning (from any language audio) and English, Russian synthesis, with plans to extend to Chinese soon and voice cloning synthesis model for Russian.
+- **Multilingual Support:** Currently supports English, Chinese for voice cloning (from any language audio) and English, Russian synthesis, with plans to extend voice cloning synthesis model for Russian.
 - **Real-time Speech Recognition:** Dictate text and get instant transcriptions.
 An efficient tool for hands-free content creation.
 - **Multidialogue Creation:** Craft multi-dialogues using unlimited characters with distinct voice profiles.
 - **Deepfake Animation:**